Figure

 Forty compact, practical texts on watchfulness that connect inner attention to the remembrance of death and the invocation of the Holy Name.

-Philotheos of Sinai belongs to the same "school" as Hesychios the Priest — the Sinaite tradition of watchfulness that forms one of the Philokalia's central currents.
-His Forty Texts on Watchfulness are among the most concentrated practical teachings in the entire collection.
+Philotheos of Sinai belongs to the same tradition as Hesychios — the Sinaite school of watchfulness, where attention to the inner life was practiced in the austere solitude of the desert monastery at the foot of the mountain where Moses received the Law.
+His Forty Texts on Watchfulness are among the most concentrated practical teachings in the Philokalia.

-More explicitly than Hesychios, Philotheos insists that inner watchfulness and bodily asceticism belong together.
-He uses a striking image from the Desert Fathers: bodily asceticism is the leaves of a tree, while the guarding of the inner life is the fruit.
+The second is the insistence that inner watchfulness and bodily asceticism belong together.
+He uses a striking image: bodily asceticism is the leaves of a tree, guarding the heart is the fruit.
 "Every tree that fails to produce good fruit is cut down and thrown into the fire."
-The leaves (external practice) are necessary — they shelter and support the fruit — but without the fruit (inner transformation), the leaves alone are worthless.
+The leaves are necessary — they shelter and support the fruit — but without the fruit, the leaves alone are worthless.

 Signature Quotes